mrNicky/jupyter_all_spark_notebook_docker/README.md

 ### Careful

-When you run the jupyter notebook, save your notebooks inside work folder note outside if not you will lose all your works
+When you run the jupyter notebook, save your notebooks inside work folder not outside if not you will lose all your works